 - Blood clotting studies, including prothrombin time (PT) and partial thromboplastin time (PTT)

 - Comprehensive metabolic panel to determine electrolyte balance

 - Chest X-ray

 In order to treat the disease, a doctor may order fetal laser surgery to stop blood flow between the twins.
 It is important to realize that twins who are diagnosed with TTTS are already at a heightened exposure for a birth injury and may have a 10-30 percent likelihood of fatality depending on severity.
 That said, when medical staff members do not order the proper tests or undertake the proper procedure and a baby is injured, they need to be held accountable.

 If your child was injured due to TTTS and you believe medical negligence contributed, it is important to understand your circumstances and to what you may be entitled.

 Gammon & Grange, P.C., is prepared to take decades of experience working on medical malpractice cases to fully understand your injury and bring a comprehensive knowledge and network of medical professionals to help you reach an ideal outcome.

-For a free confidential consultation and information on how the twin-to-twin transfusion syndrome attorneys at Gammon & Grange, P.C., can put over 30 years of trial experience to work for you, including medical malpractice experience, call toll free at 703-761-5000, email us, or fill out the intake form on the Contact page.
+For a confidential consultation and information on how the twin-to-twin transfusion syndrome attorneys at Gammon & Grange, P.C., can put over 30 years of trial experience to work for you, including medical malpractice experience, call us at 703-873-7349, email us, or fill out the intake form on the Contact page.
 Discover how the firm earned its reputation for legal excellence and track record of success.